positronic57/HD44780Library/README.md

  - send HD44780 commands;
  - define custom special characters.

-#### Doc

-Doxygen generated documentation is available in the  doc folder.

 #### Usage

-The code comes with Makefile for building a static library using the make tool.
-The library can be linked to projects where needed.
-Other option is to copy the header and the source files direclty in the source tree of the target project.
+The easiest way to use the code is to copy the header and the source files directly in the source tree of the target project.
+The other option is to use one of the provided Make or CMake files for building a static library which later can be linked with other projects where needed.
+##### Building a static library with CMake on Linux

+The library comes with CMake tool chain files for AVR GCC compiler and Microchip XC8 compiler.
+The compiler can be selected with -DCMAKE_TOOLCHAIN_FILE cmake argument.
+1. Create a build folder within the project folder:

+	\>mkdir build && cd build

+2. Create all the files required for building the project with "make" tool:

+	\>cmake -DCMAKE_TOOLCHAIN_FILE=../avr_gcc_toolchain.cmake -DMCU=atmega32 -DCPU_FREQ=16000000L ..

+where: the "-DMCU" defines the target AVR MCU model, "-DCPU_FREQ" is the MCU clock frequency.

+3. Build the code:

+	\>make

+4. Install the archive file and the header.

+	\>make install

+The default installation folder for the library is: ${HOME}/avr/lib/<MCU_model>/, and the header file will end up in:
+${HOME}/avr/include.
+To change the default installation folder use -DCMAKE_INSATLL_PREFIX=your_path_here.

 #### Test Hardware